 If you want the answer‑first guide, read what’s the best way to sync bank transactions into Google Sheets.

-For setup steps, see how to connect bank accounts to Google Sheets automatically, and review the safety checklist in is it safe to sync your bank to Google Sheets?
+For the broader setup workflow, see the Google Sheets bank sync setup guide, and review the safety checklist in is it safe to sync your bank to Google Sheets?

 Browse the finance answers hub for quick, specific guidance.